 School districts can opt to offer the exemption to seniors even if the children in their home are attending public school.
 However, the school district must require satisfactory proof that the child was not brought into the residence primarily for the purpose of attending a particular school within the district.

 To apply for the first time, please complete & submit the application below.
-The application must be accompanied by proof of income earned in 2020 (federal & state tax returns or 1099’s).
+The application must be accompanied by proof of income earned in 2021 (federal tax returns or 1099’s).
 Proof of age & residency must also accompany the application.
 The instructions below recap all the necessary information needed to apply.

 To renew your Low Income Senior exemption, complete & submit the application below.
-Proof of your income earned in 2020 (federal & state tax returns or 1099’s) must accompany your completed & signed application.
+Proof of your income earned in 2021 (federal tax returns or 1099’s) must accompany your completed & signed application.
 The instructions below recap all the necessary information needed to apply.